Skip to content

 Your Django settings module path (e.g., "myproject.settings").

-The server uses this to introspect your Django project and provide template tag completions, diagnostics, and navigation.
+The server uses this to statically introspect your Django project for template tag completions, diagnostics, and navigation.
 If not explicitly configured, the server reads the DJANGO_SETTINGS_MODULE environment variable.

 When to configure: